Ivan Moffat: Film and television

 After the war, Moffat settled in Hollywood, joining Stevens as an assistant producer at Liberty Films, which was soon purchased by Paramount Pictures.
 There he assisted Stevens on such movies as I Remember Mama (1948), Shane (1951) and A Place in the Sun (1951).
 In 1956, Moffat worked on the screenplays for Bhowani Junction, D-Day the Sixth of June and Giant.
 The screenplay for Giant brought Moffat and co-writer Fred Guiol an Oscar nomination.
-During the filming of the latter Moffat, unlike Stevens, was friendly with the film's star James Dean.
-He also renewed his friendship with Elizabeth Taylor, with whom he had earlier had a brief affair during the filming of A Place in the Sun.

 Among other screenplays that Moffat wrote or co-wrote were The Wayward Bus and Boy on a Dolphin (both 1957), They Came to Cordura (1959), Tender Is the Night (1962), The Heroes of Telemark and The Greatest Story Ever Told (both 1965), and Black Sunday (1977), as well as revising the screenplay for The Great Escape (1963) and The Chase (1966).

 In the 1970s, Moffat wrote episodes of the television series Colditz, and in 1985 he wrote the story and co-wrote the script for the television film Florence Nightingale, which starred Jaclyn Smith.
 Moffat is interviewed extensively in the documentary George Stevens: A Filmmaker's Journey (1985) and on the DVDs of Shane and Giant.

 Personal life

 Moffat became friends with Simone de Beauvoir and Jean-Paul Sartre in Paris, marrying their protege Natasha Sorokin at the end of World War II, with whom he had one daughter, Lorna Moffat.
 The marriage soon collapsed.
 Moffat had a string of affairs with women in the 1950s.
 Moffat's friend Christopher Isherwood wrote in his diary that Moffat "is always so pretty and bright eyed and clean – he has to be for I imagine his evenings usually end, if they don't begin, visiting some girl".
 In 1956 he began a long on again, off again affair with then-married Lady Caroline Blackwood, fathering her daughter Ivana Lowell in 1966, after he was remarried.
+He had a brief affair with Elizabeth Taylor during the filming of A Place in the Sun.

 In 1961, Moffat married The Hon.
 Katharine Smith, the daughter of the Rt.
 Hon.
 William Henry Smith, 3rd Viscount Hambleden (a descendant of the founder of W H Smith) and his wife Patricia (daughter of the 15th Earl of Pembroke).
 Through the Pembroke family, Katharine descended from Countess Catherine Vorontsov.
 During the marriage, the couple moved back to London when Moffat was hired to "doctor" the screenplay for The Great Escape (1963), and partly so his wife could fulfil her responsibilities as lady-in-waiting to the Queen Mother.
 With Katharine, he had two sons.

 Moffat died on 4 July 2002, aged 84, in Los Angeles, California.